LOT Polish Airlines: 2008–2019

 Air Lease Corporation confirmed on 13 October 2016, the placement of six Boeing 737 MAX 8 aircraft with LOT, and options to lease five further aircraft of the same type.
 Long haul plans saw the addition of further Boeing 787 aircraft, increasing the total to 16.
 The airline was evaluating the economics of future narrow body and wide body acquisitions to broaden expansion initiatives.
 The airline's CEO said that they were evaluating the Airbus A220 and Embraer E-Jet-E2 families, as well as the Boeing 787 Dreamliner and Airbus A350 XWB offerings.

-In May 2018, LOT Polish Airlines started scheduled flights from outside Poland beginning with long-haul routes to John F. Kennedy International Airport in New York City and O'Hare International Airport in Chicago from Budapest airport in Hungary.
-In May 2019, it started flying from Lithuanian capital Vilnius to London City airport, and from Estonian capital Tallinn to Brussels and Stockholm two months later.
+In May 2018, LOT Polish Airlines started scheduled flights from outside Poland beginning with long-haul routes from Budapest to John F. Kennedy International Airport in New York City and O'Hare International Airport in Chicago.
+In May 2019, it started flying from Vilnius to London City airport, and from Tallinn to Brussels and Stockholm two months later.
 The latter two flights were suspended in early 2020 due to the coronavirus pandemic.

 In December 2018, LOT was ranked the quietest among 50 airlines that regularly fly to Heathrow Airport in London.
 LOT spokesman Adrian Kubicki attributed the result to modern Boeing 737 MAX-8s with modern CFM International engines being used, and to the airline's pilots’ precise landing technique using the continuous descent approach (CDA) procedure.

 Recent developments

 On 24 January 2020, the owner of LOT, the Polish Aviation Group (Polska Grupa Lotnicza or PGL) announced that it would acquire Condor Flugdienst.
 On 2 April 2020 it was announced that the sale had fallen through, with the COVID-19 pandemic being a key factor.

 The company temporarily suspended operations on 15 March 2020 due to the COVID-19 pandemic, and domestic Polish flights restarted only on 1 June 2020, while international flights were resumed on a very limited basis from 1 July 2020.
 LOT Polish Airlines recorded a net loss of US$365.2 million in 2020, with a loss in sales of $138.1 million.

 The airline posted a gross profit of $28 million for 2022, and a net profit of $276 million for 2023.

 In February 2025, LOT announced it would end long-haul operations from Budapest, Hungary, from where it served a single route to Seoul by March 2025.
 This leaves all of their long-haul operations at Polish airports.

+In June 2025, LOT received the title of the best airline in Eastern Europe according to the Skytrax ranking.

+The company set a new all-time record by serving 1,185,946 passengers in a single month in July 2025.

 In July 2025, LOT announced that it plans on resuming flights to Kyiv and Lviv, Ukraine, within six weeks after a ceasefire and once Ukrainian airspace is declared safe.
 During the Russian invasion of Ukraine, millions of Ukrainian refugees settled in Poland.

+In December 2025, information surfaced that LOT was planning on merging with the Czech airline Smartwings.
+Ultimately, Smartwings was acquired by a Turkish charter airline, Pegasus Airlines.